Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <ol>
 	<li><strong>User Experience first:</strong> Support a very good user experience - high interactivity, fast display, support rendering of visually relevant features first</li>
-	<li><strong>Scalability:</strong> Support very large scene layers, with global extent and large amounts of features - as well as ability to handle highly detailed features</li>
+	<li><strong>Scalability:</strong> Support very large scene layers, with global extent and large amounts of features - as well as the ability to handle highly detailed features</li>
-	<li><strong>Reusability:</strong> Be usable both as a service delivery format as well as serve as a storage/exchange format in a local file or database</li>
+	<li><strong>Reusability:</strong> Be usable both as a service delivery format as well a a storage/exchange format </li>
-	<li><strong>Level of Detail:</strong> Support intrinsically a level of detail concept for generalization of  large/heavy features as well as support for "semantic" level of detail approaches</li>
+	<li><strong>Level of Detail:</strong> Have intrinsic support for representing level of detail</li>
 	<li><strong>Distribution:</strong> Allow efficient distribution of very large data sets</li>
-	<li><strong>Merging:</strong> Allow combination/merging of heterogeneous data types from other scene layer data sets</li>
 	<li><strong>User-controllable symbology:</strong> Support client-side symbology/styling and its efficient rendering</li>
-	<li><strong>Extensibility:</strong> Be extensible to support new features (e.g. geometry types) and new platforms</li>
+	<li><strong>Extensibility:</strong> Be extensible to support new layer and geometry types as well as new platforms</li>
 	<li><strong>Web Friendliness:</strong> Easy to handle and parse by web clients by using JSON and current web standards</li>
-	<li><strong>Compatibility:</strong> Have a single structure that is usable across the ArcGIS platform</li>
+	<li><strong>Compatibility:</strong> Have a single structure that is usable across a modern platform spanning web, mobile and desktop clients and cloud and on-premises servers</li>
-	<li><strong>Declarative:</strong> limit how much specific knowledge on the client-side is needed for format support (e.g. Index generation method only needs to be known while writing the format)</li>
+	<li><strong>Declarative:</strong> limit how much specific knowledge is needed by clients for format support</li>
 	<li><strong>Follow REST/JSON API best practices:</strong> "Hypertext as the Engine of Application State" - make all resources navigable using hrefs from relevant other resources</li>
 </ol>